hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo nano  /etc/fstab
 ```

-Using the nano editor, change fstab and add the following entries which must be in the specific order below ...
+Using the nano editor, change fstab and add the following entries which must be in the specific order below.
+*Remember to change the `PARTUUID` values and the `overlay` `lowerdir=` values to correspond to the values we determined !*
+*Of course, if we have more disks then we
+- *add more lines, one for each disk, remembering to update each `x-systemd.requires=` so they are
+all in sequence and eaqch new line requires the mount of the prior line
+- add more `lowerdir=` values*

-So in our example it becomes this
+So in our example it becomes
 ```
 # https://askubuntu.com/questions/109413/how-do-i-use-overlayfs/1348932#1348932
 # To set order/dependency of mounts in fstab file, we will declare systemd option "require" using syntax: x-systemd.require.